BigelowLab/biooracle/README.md

     ## [1] "/Users/ben/Library/CloudStorage/Dropbox/data/biooracle/nwa"
     ## [2] "/Users/ben/Library/CloudStorage/Dropbox/data/biooracle/temp"

-# Fecth some data to a temporary directory
+# Fetch some data to a temporary directory

 We’ll set that aside for right now and fetch some data for that region, but note that this downloaded as a NetCDF file in a temporary directory.
+Keep in mind that we are specifying the bounding box with a vector of the corners, but we can also provide any object from which a bounding box can be determined using the [sf package](https://CRAN.R-project.org/package=sf), such as a polygon, raster or collection of points.

 ``` r
 dataset_id = "thetao_ssp119_2020_2100_depthmin"
 newfile = fetch_biooracle(dataset_id,
                           bb = c(xmin = -77, xmax = -42.5, ymin = 36.5, ymax = 56.7))
 ```

+**NOTE** that you can make subselections of variable and times to download.
+See `?fetch_biooracle` for the details.

 Now we can read the file.